06/08/2017 0 Comments

 If your dog scratches the door whenever he wants to go out, that's not great for your house.
 You can teach your dog to ring a small bell when he wants to go outside instead.
 Hang a small bell next to the door your dog goes outside through.
 Whenever your dog asks to go out, gently take his paw and tap the bell with it.
 Praise him and let him outside.
 You can also give him a treat.
 After a while, he'll catch on and use the bell exclusively.

-For help with keeping your dog healthy and happy, give our vets at Brimley-Lawrence Animal Clinic a call and set up an appointment today!
+For help with keeping your dog healthy and happy, give the vets at our animal clinic a call and set up an appointment today!